eprintsug/WoSLAMR-Import/README.md

 ## WoS LAMR deprecated as of November 2023

 Web of Science Linked Article Match Retrieval will be deprecated as of November 2023.
-Instead, the Web of Science REST based API must be used then The code in this repository below is kept for historic reasons.
+Instead, the Web of Science REST based API must be used then.
+The code in this repository below is just kept for historic reasons.

 As a replacement, the [Web of Science citation plugin (WoS REST API based)](https://github.com/eprintsug/wos/) can be used.